malcolm-kee/gatsby-source-mysql/README.md

 ```

 ## Plugin options

-As this plugin is a wrapper of the popular [`mysql`](https://www.npmjs.com/package/mysql) library, the options are based on the library.

 - **connectionDetails** (required): options when establishing the connection.
 Refer to [`mysql` connection options](https://www.npmjs.com/package/mysql#connection-options)
 - **queries** (required): an array of object for your query.
 Each object could have the following fields: